asapSAGNIK/P.L.A.T.E/docs/frontend-code.md

 ### CSS Modules / Global CSS
 - Limited use for specific global styles or complex animations not easily achievable with Tailwind utilities.

-## 5. API Integration

-### Axios
-- HTTP client for making API requests to the backend.
-- Configured with interceptors for handling authentication tokens, error responses, and request retries.

-### Next.js API Routes (Backend-for-Frontend)
-- Used for handling sensitive API calls (e.g., to Spoonacular or OpenAI) to protect API keys and perform server-side data transformations before sending to the frontend.
-- Acts as a proxy to external APIs and internal backend services.

-### WebSocket Integration (Socket.io Client)
-- For real-time features like cooking guidance and voice interaction.
-- Establishes a persistent connection for bidirectional communication with the backend.

 ## 6. Routing